captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Only Tanya calls it a reading group
 ---
 ## ROBYN:
-I've got it!
+I’ve got it!
 ---
 ## SHARON:
-Tanya's the one who runs it,
+Tanya’s the one who runs it,
 ---
 she says everything just a little bit wrong,
 ---
-it's because she's from Idaho
+it’s because she’s from Idaho
 ---
-and there wasn't any culture there,
+and there wasn’t any culture there,
 ---
-so she didn't get exposed to things
+so she didn’t get exposed to things
 ---
 until much later in life.
 ---